ag2718/KAN-FPGA/README.md

 ### 2. Parameter Search

 Use `run_parameter_search.py` to:
-- Sweep over multiple combinations of resolution, precision, and pruning parameters
+- Sweep over all combinations of total precision, float precision, and pruning ratio for which models are trained (specified by some model directory, where model names should be in a specific format)
 - Automatically run synthesis and evaluation for each configuration

 #### **Usage:**